Welcome to today's edition of the Rush 24-7 podcast.

 We just know you guys don't like it.

-CNN says we report the news.
+CNN says, we report the news.

-Uh there's no truth to this story whatsoever.
+There's no truth to this story whatsoever.

 Insight magazine, part of the Washington Times, Sun Young Moon, it's just outrageous that Fox would devote a whole day to this.

-Well, the editors at Insight said, wait a minute, wait a minute, go back and read our story.
+Now, the editors at Insight said, wait a minute, wait a minute.

 We never said it.